-You can’t carry the whole world on your shoulders, but you can shoulder some responsibility for the state of it.
+You can’t carry the whole world on your shoulders, but with the best sustainable backpacks, you can at least shoulder some responsibility for the state of it.

-Ready for a replacement rucksack?
+Ready to overhaul your haulage?
 Stick with the green theme and pack something sustainable.
-From plastic bottles to surplus fabric, each of the bags below is sustainably made from eco-friendly materials that prevent potential pollution from harming the planet – perfect for conscientious carriers.
+From surplus fabric to recycled plastic bottles, the best sustainable backpacks are made from eco-friendly materials that prevent potential pollution from harming the planet – perfect for conscientious carriers.